Sofia Metro: Lines

+Security and safety

+There are automatic gates installed on the platform due to safety reasons.
+This is one of the key features in the new metro line from 2020.
+The gates open automatically when a train approaches and they close 5-10 seconds before the train starts.
+There are CCTV cameras and sensors which make sure the metro line is clear, so accidents don't happen.
+There are more than 10, 000 cameras in all of the metro stations in Sofia.
+The metro is guarded by security guards who stop suspicious people or people with illegal or harmful items.
+Hikvision is the brand that makes the cctv cameras that are installed in the Sofia metro.

+System

-M1 line (Red)
+(Red)

 The first 6.5 km long section of M1 line consisting of five stations linking Slivnitsa Boulevard through Lyulin and K. Velichkov Boulevard was inaugurated on 28 January 1998.
 Opalchenska station entered into service on 17 September 1999 and Serdika station situated on St Nedelya Square followed on 31 October 2000, extending the total system length to 8.1 km.
 The operational section of the line was further extended with a 1.8 km long section, reaching Obelya housing estate in April 2003.

 The extension of M1 line continued in 2005 with the start of the construction of 4.8 km of tunnels and three stations linking St Nedelya Square and the Interped World Trade Center in Izgrev (station Frédéric Joliot-Curie).
 2006 saw the start of the construction of another section of the same line (consisting of 3.2 km of tunnels and three stations) linking Izgrev and Mladost I housing estate.
 The completion of the first three stations was projected for the autumn of 2007, however as a result of various delays it was the second section from the first line (Vasil Levski stadium – Mladost 1) that first entered into service on 8 May 2009, operating for a brief period of time separately from the north-west portion of the line.
 The remaining section between Serdika and Vasil Levski stadium station finally entered into service on 7 September 2009 establishing an uninterrupted link between Obelya and Mladost 1 stations.